 Perfect and protective built-in earmuffs during winter for Siberian Huskies

-Every Siberian husky has dense and fine hair that protects the sensitive portion of the ear, retain heat and prevent frostbite.
+Every Siberian husky has dense and fine hair that protects the sensitive portion of the ear, retains heat and prevents frostbite.

 Warm husky paws for running during winter